Scott Forstall: Present

 Forstall did not make public appearances after his departure from Apple for a number of years.
 A report in December 2013 said that he had been concentrating on travel, advising charities, and providing informal advice to some small companies.

 On April 17, 2015, Forstall made his first tweet, which revealed that he is a co-producer of the Broadway version of the musical Fun Home.
 It was his first public appearance since departing from Apple in 2012.
-On June 7, 2015, the Forstall-produced musical won five awards at the Tonys.
+On June 7, 2015, the Forstall-produced musical won five Tony Awards.

 In 2015, Forstall was reported to be working as an advisor with Snap Inc.

 On June 20, 2017, Forstall gave his first public interview after leaving Apple.
 He was interviewed in the Computer History Museum by John Markoff about the creation of the iPhone on the 10th anniversary of its sales launch.

 On April 18, 2020, Forstall announced that he was a producer for the Broadway musical Hadestown.
 The musical went on to win 8 Tony Awards.

 On May 20, 2020, Forstall made an appearance in Code.org's online Break event.